JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 This is an MVP version, and won't cover:

 - More than 2 players.
 However, I will make it so that my server to be open to being extended to accommodate > 2 players.
-- Logins
+- Logins.
 - The clients and server running on different devices.
 - Different board positioning, depending on whether the player is red or white.
 - Saving games or results to a database.
-- Players timing out due to inactivity
+- Players timing out due to inactivity.
+- Storing past games or results in a database.
+- Requesting a new game once the current game has concluded.

+These features may be added in a future update, however.

 SEQUENCE OF EVENTS
 ==================